HCM-OpenData/airvisual-data-collection/README.md

  #### You can:
-  1. Download simple data in repo
+  1. Download simple data in repo.
-  2. Request me full data collection, or you can contact me for buy this tool to collect airvisual data  anywhere.
+  2. Request full data with cite my git in your research, or you can contact me for buy this tool to collect airvisual data anywhere.

 ## INTRODUCTION